lajczi/AutoBumper/README.md

 # AutoBumper

-A basic auto-bumper designed for Discord servers using [DISBOARD](https://disboard.org/). \
+A basic auto-bumper designed for Discord servers using [DISBOARD](https://disboard.org/).
-This project uses the built-in Node.js APIs, so there’s **no need to install additional npm packages**.

 ## Usage